hashicorp/terraform-provider-azuread/docs/resources/application.md

 * `access_token_issuance_enabled` - (Optional) Whether this web application can request an access token using OAuth 2.0 implicit flow.
 * `id_token_issuance_enabled` - (Optional) Whether this web application can request an ID token using OAuth 2.0 implicit flow.

+---

+`password` block supports the following:

+-> **Tip: Generating a `password` for the application inline** To inline generation of a password is usable instantaneously after the application is created.
+There should be no delay to use created resource instead of using the `azuread_application_password`

+* `display_name` - (Required) A display name for the password.
+Changing this field forces a new resource to be created.
+* `end_date` - (Optional) The end date until which the password is valid, formatted as an RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).
+Changing this field forces a new resource to be created.
+* `start_date` - (Optional) The start date from which the password is valid, formatted as an RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).
+If this isn't specified, the current date is used.
+Changing this field forces a new resource to be created.

+---

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: